Application screen configuration

 `sectionDetailV1(label, key)`

-Creates the configuration of detailed information in the header section.
+Creates configuration for detailed information in a header section.
 It takes two parameters:

 * `label` - label of the additional information, displayed in Eximee Dashboard.